Courses in alphabetical order by type.

 PPM 606 Survey Methods and Design

 Teaches students to design, administer and analyze questionnaires.
 Practical applications in policy analysis, planning and management are emphasized.
 SPSS is used for survey analysis.
-Some previous exposure to SPSS and familiarity with spreadsheets is helpful.
+Some previous exposure to SPSS and familiarity with spreadsheets is helpful but not required.
 Cr 3.

 This course introduces students to the basic concepts and analytical tools of microeconomics and demonstrates how these concepts are used in analyzing public policy problems and designing appropriate responses.
-Following an exposition of the basic theoretical and analytical concepts in a public policy context, the course examines the role and limitations of economics in public policy making using a case study.
 The course assumes little or no familiarity with economics; students who have taken undergraduate courses in microeconomics will generally find the public policy focus of the course useful.
 Cr 3.

 PPM 614: Public Service Ethics